Frequently Asked Questions - Weddings at Fanshawe Conservation Area

-You will need to obtain the correct Special Occasion Permit (SOP) through the LCBO.
-For a private event, you must apply a minimum of 10 days in advance (use the LCBO’s online store-finder for a location that processes SOPs).
+You will need to obtain the correct Special Occasion Permit (SOP) from the Alcohol and Gaming Commission using the iAGCO online portal.
+For a private event, you must apply a minimum of 10 days in advance.
 Alcohol & Gaming Commission of Ontario

 You must hire or designate a SmartServe-accredited server who will not be consuming alcohol during the event and who will be present as long as alcohol is available.